PostgREST/postgrest/docs/references/configuration.rst

   *For backwards compatibility, this config parameter is also available without prefix as "max-rows".*

-  A hard limit to the number of rows PostgREST will fetch from a view, table, or stored procedure.
+  A hard limit to the number of rows PostgREST will fetch from a view, table, or function.
 Limits payload size for accidental or malicious requests.

 .. _db-plan-enabled: